Bakhtiari people: Livelihood and dwellings

 Bakhtiari nomads migrate twice a year with their herds for pasture: in spring to the mountains in their summer quarters (sardsīr or yaylāq), and in autumn to valleys and the plains in their winter quarters (garmsīr or qishlāq).
 The livestock the Bakhtiari mainly raise are goats, sheep, horses, and cattle.
 However, some Bakhtiari also engage in agricultural occupations, and mostly cultivate wheat and other cereal grains.
 Nomadic Baktiari rely on trading and bartering with nearby villages and populations to obtain products they don't have or are unable to create themselves (like agricultural goods).
 Temporary dwellings for the Bakhtiari include rectangular tents or brush or wood shelters.
 These types of dwellings are used when moving their herds around.
 Recently, some Bakhtiari have urbanized and began to settle in large villages and even in cities.

 Language, gender, and religion

 Shia Islam is the main religion followed by both the nomadic and sedentary Bakhtiaris.
-However, a recent report indicates that there is a growing Zoroastrian movement among Bakhtiari Lurs.
+However, according to a Shia cleric in Iran some Bakhtiari Lurs have converted to Zoroastrianism in recent years.

 Despite the patriarchal nature of Bakhtiari society, women enjoy a rather high degree of freedom.
 This was because of their importance in the Bakhtiari economy as weavers, in which colorful and stylish designs on carpets made them very popular among buyers.
-However, after the Iranian Revolution of 1979, the Bakhtiari (along with Iranian society in general) underwent rapid changes so presently, Bakhtiari women don't have the same kind of privileges they had before the revolution.
+However, after the Iranian Revolution of 1979, the Bakhtiari (along with Iranian society in general) underwent rapid changes so presently, Bakhtiari women do not have the same kind of privileges they had before the revolution.

-Famous Bakhtiaris

-Bahman Ala'eddin (Masood Bakhtiari), the most famous singer in the Bakhtiari dialect.

-Davar Ardalan, NPR producer and author, whose mother Mary Laleh Bakhtiar is a Bakhtiari.

-Sardar Assad, Bakhtiari Haft Lang Chieftain and Constitutionalist.

-Laleh Bakhtiar, author and former professor at the University of Chicago, who wrote a feminist re-interpretation of the Koran.

-Rostam Amir Bakhtiar, Chief of Imperial Protocol (1953–1979).

-Abbasgholi Bakhtiar, Minister of Industries & Mines (1979).